-MSP’s President, Vice Presidents, Secretary, and Treasurer make up the Executive Committee, informally known as MSP officers.
+MSP’s Co-Presidents, Vice Presidents, Secretary, and Treasurer make up the Executive Committee, informally known as MSP officers.
 They set the agenda for the Executive Board, evaluate priorities and plans, and oversee the MSP budget and operations.
 MSP officers are elected by the membership at the spring General Assembly membership meeting.
 Officers meet separately from the Executive Board during alternate weeks on Wednesday from 8:45 - 10:00 a.m.
 The Executive Committee also meets with the Chancellor and Provost once a month to discuss important issues raised by faculty and librarians.
 Officers serve two-year terms.

 Labor Center/Sociology, Thompson Hall, 7-0458